-Howto sort a vector or a list in c++ using stl
+Howto Sort a Vector or a List in C++ using STL

-Posted on Wednesday, January 27 - 2010 (532 words)A little code snippet that people need very often:
+A little code snippet that people need very often.

 * Howto sort a vector or a list in C++ using STL